 Baltimore Orioles usually stay in the canopy.
 They can be difficult to find among the leaves, even when singing.
 Orchard Orioles tend to stay from mid-story to the canopy, and they sometimes will go into the stream.

-Females look like a faded version of the male.
+Adult females look like a faded version of the male.
 The underparts are brownish-orange instead of bright orange.
 A lot of the head and back plumage is brownish or mottled instead of jet black.
 The wings of the female are similar to the male's, but duller.